frankaging/Causal-Distill/README.md

   @article{wu-etal-2021-iit,
         title={Causal Distillation for Language Models},
-        author={Wu, Zhengxuan and Geiger, Atticus and Rozner, Josh and Kreiss, Elisa and Lu, Hanson and Icard, Thomas and Goodman, Noah D. and Potts, Christopher}, year={2021},
+        author={Wu, Zhengxuan and Geiger, Atticus and Rozner, Josh and Kreiss, Elisa and Lu, Hanson and Icard, Thomas and Potts, Christopher and Goodman, Noah D.}, year={2021},
         eprint={},
         archivePrefix={arXiv},